CS-433/Twitter_Sentiment_Analysis/submission/README.md

 We use the logits calculated by different _stage1_ models (TF-IDF + SVC, GloVe + LSTM, FastText, RoBERTa + Linear) to build the features vector fed to our _stage2_ classifier, which learns an optimal voting strategy.

-When executing the script `run.py`, the code downloads our precomputed logits of each _stage1_ model and uses the _stage2_ classifier to compute labels.
-For reproducibility purposes, however, the logits can be easily recalculated using our finetuned models (see section D).
+When executing the script `run.py`, the code downloads our precomputed logits (one file for each _stage1_ model) and inputs them to the _stage2_ classifier, which computes labels.
+For reproducibility purposes, however, the logits can also be easily recalculated using our finetuned models (see section E).

 ## E. `[MODEL]_itermediate.py`

-Each _stage1_ models implements, in its `[MODEL]_itermediate.py` file, two functions:
+Each _stage1_ models implements, in its `[MODEL]_itermediate.py` file, the following two functions:

- 1. `get_intermediate()` returns the precomputed logits.
+ 1. `get_intermediate()`, which returns the precomputed logits.

- 2. `generate_intermediate()` dowloads the finetuned model and uses it to calculate logits from scratch.
+ 2. `generate_intermediate()`, which dowloads the finetuned model and uses it to calculate logits from scratch.